Functions in the pytch module

 pytch.create_clone_of(thing)

-Create a new clone of thing.
-See the description in the Sprites section for further details.
+The underlying function which creates a new clone of thing.
+See the documentation in the Sprites section for recommended usage.

 Sounds